matrixinfer-ai/kthena/charts/matrix-infer/README.md

 helm package matrix-infer
 ```

-## install
+## Install

+Helm first installs resources from the `/crd` directory.
-> Helm installs resources in the following order:
+After that, it installs resources from the `/templates` directory in the following order:
 > - Namespace
 > - NetworkPolicy
 > - ResourceQuota